Server Setup Guide

 Example drives/folders mapped for Klypp Server

-On Linux or macOS, you may need to adjust permissions.
+On Linux or MacOS, you may need to adjust permissions.
 The service runs under the klypp user to keep access isolated from your personal account.

 Server log output while scanning